 - Experience and

 Students in history approach the study of the past through an immersion in materials and evidence, analysis and interpretation, creativity and imaginative endeavor.
 Our classes emphasize creativity and conceptual thinking rooted in fact and historical complexity.
 Primary sources permeate our curriculum.
-They are gateways to a three-dimensional world, keys to unlock the study of the past.
+They are gateways to a three dimensional world, keys to unlock the study of the past.
 We also focus on individual student creativity, both in the exploration of the curriculum and in student work.
 Students in history can pursue their own intellectual questions and concerns, ones they develop with faculty through their time at the College.
-Because of the roles creativity and the creative arts play the department, history at Haverford is a strong home for students with an interest in interdisciplinary studies.
-Professors in the department work with literature, art, music, architecture, material objects and languages, analyzing what happens at the intersection between aesthetics and political culture.
+Because of the roles creativity and the creative arts play in the department, history at Haverford is a strong home for students with an interest in interdisciplinary studies.
+Professors in the department work with literature, art, music, architecture, material objects and languages, analyzing what happens at the intersection between aesthetics and political culture

 Students in history practice history.
 They engage in the production of historical knowledge.
 We send students out into the world to work on real projects of their own making.
 We have internal and external grants to support them in that work.
 Students learn how to design and execute independent research projects on their own initiative, moving between collective experiences and individual scholarly reflective work.
 In history, we work seriously with students over the course of the major on writing and revision.
 Our classes are often writing intensive.
 We take our craft seriously—the overlap between writing and thinking, form and meaning.
 That extends through the consistent training students in our major receive in writing and re-vision in its grandest sense.